-The Centers for Disease and Prevention estimates that at least 10% of the adult population is affected by plantar fasciitis.
+The National Library on Medicine reports that plantar fasciitis is "one of the most common orthopedic foot complaints".
 This common condition causes sharp pain at the heel, along the bottom of the foot and sometimes at the Achilles tendon.
 The pain is often strongest when getting up after being off your feet for a long time.